Asymptotically Honest Confidence Regions for High Dimensional Parameters by the Desparsified Conservative Lasso: Introduction

 \section{Introduction}

 In recent years we have seen a burgeoning literature on high-dimensional problems where the number of parameters is much greater than the sample size.
-At first, much focus was devoted to establishing the so-called oracle property in models of fixed or increasing dimensions, see e.g. \cite{fan2001variable}, \cite{zou06}, and \cite{huang2008asymptotic}.
-This entails showing that the procedure asymptotically detects the correct, and only the correct, variables and that the non-zero coefficients have the same asymptotic distribution as if only the relevant variables had been included in the model from the outset.

-The oracle property is an asymptotic one and in recent years more focus has been devoted to establishing finite sample oracle inequalities for the estimation and prediction error.
-That is, finite sample upper bounds on the estimation and prediction error that are valid with high probability.
-Pioneering work in this direction was done by \cite{bickelrt2009}.
-For excellent reviews, see \cite{bvdg2011}, \cite{fan2010}, and \cite{belloni2011high}.

-Statistical inference in the sense of constructing tests and confidence bands was to the best of our knowledge considered for the first time in a seminal series of papers by \cite{belloni2010sparse,vicecta2012, vicrestud2012, belloni2014inference,belloni2011inference}.
-These authors showed how a cleverly constructed (double) post selection estimator can be used to construct uniformly valid confidence intervals for the parameter of interest in instrumental variable and treatment effect models allowing for imperfect model selection in the first step. \cite{belloni2014pivotal} have constructed uniform confidence bands for a finite dimensional parameter of interest in a general semi-parametric problem by means of the post $\sqrt{\text{Lasso}}$-estimator and have innovatively extended this to the many parameter case in \cite{belloni2013uniform}.
+Statistical inference in the sense of constructing tests and confidence bands in the high-dimensional linear regression model were considered in a seminal series of papers by \cite{belloni2010sparse,vicecta2012, vicrestud2012, belloni2014inference,belloni2011inference}.
+These authors showed how a cleverly constructed (double) post selection estimator can be used to construct uniformly valid confidence intervals for the parameter of interest in instrumental variable and treatment effect models allowing for imperfect model selection in the first step.
+Also \cite{fanliao15} show how to set up test statistics in high dimensions with power enhancing components against sparse alternatives. \cite{nickl2013confidence} consider honest adaptive inference when $p > n$.
+This can be obtained as long as the rate of sparse estimation does not exceed $n^{-1/4}$. \cite{hoffmann2011adaptive} consider the existence of honest adaptive confidence bands for an unknown density function.
+They show that this is possible if the non-parametric hypotheses for the null and alternative are asymptotically consistently distinguishable. \cite{berk2013valid} propose a conservative post selection inference method.
+The idea is simultaneous inference in all models' submodels and this results in very wide confidence intervals. \cite{taylor2015statistical} discuss a practical way of taking into account the model selection's effect on post selection inference. \cite{tibshirani2011regression} provides a nice summary of developments in the literature while \cite{lockhart2014significance} provide a computation based significance test for Lasso estimators.
+Also \cite{zouli08} and \cite{fanfan14} used adaptive weights in Lasso type estimators that enhance model selection.